j-mie6/ParsleyHaskell/parsley/README.md

 ## How do I use it?
 Parsley is distributed on Hackage, and can be added by depending on the package `parsley`.

-The version policy adheres to the regular Haskell PVP, but the two major versions are distinguished in Parsley: the first is the _User API_ major version, which represents backwards incompatible changes in the regular PVP sense that could affect any users of the library; the second version is the _Internal API_ major version, which would only effect users who use part of the internal parsley modules.
-As such, for people that are **not** explicitly importing anything from `Parsley.Internal`, or its submodules, the second major version does not matter: `0.2.0.0` and `0.3.0.0` would be compatible, for instance.

 To use it, you'll need to write you parsers in another file from where they will be used: this is due to Template Haskell.